-We have placed more than 100 clinicians in our programmes across a range of low-resource settings.
-Our teams work with local staff to improve the care provided to infants, children and young people in very challenging areas of the world.
+In the last decade we have placed more than 120 clinicians in our programmes across a range of low-resource settings.
+Our teams work with local staff to improve the care provided to infants, children and young people in challenging areas of the world.

-When our teams return to the NHS, many report improved capabilities, not just clinically but also in teaching, effective audit and management of quality improvement projects.
+When our international clinicians return to their home countries, many report improved capabilities, not just clinically but also in teaching, effective audit and management of quality improvement projects.